What's New at MMA

 Date Posted: Wednesday, September 11, 2024

-Posted In: Legal Notes, Legal Notes - Featured
+Posted In: Legal Notes

 Maine law requires every municipality to appoint an animal control officer (ACO).
 Unless a charter provides otherwise, the ACO must be a U.S. citizen, Maine resident and at least 18 years old.
 See 30-A M.R.S. § 2526.
 If qualified, an employee of an animal shelter may be appointed as ACO.